Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Primary aldosteronism (Connes syndrome) is aldosteronism caused by the autonomous production of aldosterone by the adrenal cortex (due to hyperplasia, adenoma or carcinoma).
-Symptoms and symptoms include episodic weakness, increased blood pressure, hypokalemia.
-Diagnosis includes the determination of plasma aldosterone level and plasma renin activity.
+Primary aldosteronism (Conn's syndrome) is aldosteronism caused by autonomous production of aldosterone by the adrenal cortex (due to hyperplasia, adenoma, or carcinoma).
+Symptoms and signs include episodic weakness, increased blood pressure, and hypokalemia.
+Diagnosis includes determination of plasma aldosterone levels and plasma renin activity.
 Treatment depends on the cause.
-The tumor is removed as far as possible; when hyperplasia spironolactone or close drugs can normalize blood pressure and cause the disappearance of other clinical manifestations.
+The tumor is removed if possible; in hyperplasia, spironolactone or related drugs may normalize blood pressure and cause the disappearance of other clinical manifestations.

-Aldosterone is the most potent mineralocorticoid, produced by the adrenal glands.
+Aldosterone is the most potent mineralocorticoid produced by the adrenal glands.
 It regulates sodium retention and potassium loss.
-In kidneys, aldosterone causes the transfer of sodium from the lumen of the distal tubules into the tubular cells in exchange for potassium and hydrogen.
-The same effect is observed in the salivary, sweat glands, cells of the intestinal mucosa, the exchange between the inside and extracellular fluid.
+In the kidneys, aldosterone causes sodium to be transferred from the lumen of the distal tubules to the tubular cells in exchange for potassium and hydrogen.
+The same effect is observed in the salivary, sweat glands, intestinal mucosal cells, and the exchange between intracellular and extracellular fluid.

-The secretion of aldosterone is regulated by the renin-angiotensin system and to a lesser extent - ACTH.
-Renin, a proteolytic enzyme, accumulates in juxtaglomerular kidney cells.
-Reduction of the volume and velocity of blood flow in the afferent renal arterioles induces the secretion of renin.
-Renin converts the angiotensinogen of the liver into angiotensin I, which by means of an angiotensin-converting enzyme is transformed into angiotensin II.
-Angiotensin II causes the secretion of aldosterone and to a lesser extent the secretion of cortisol and deoxycorticosterone, which also have pressor activity.
-Delays in sodium and water caused by increased secretion of aldosterone, increase the volume of circulating blood and reduce the release of renin.
+Aldosterone secretion is regulated by the renin-angiotensin system and, to a lesser extent, by ACTH.
+Renin, a proteolytic enzyme, accumulates in the juxtaglomerular cells of the kidneys.
+A decrease in the volume and velocity of blood flow in the afferent renal arterioles induces renin secretion.
+Renin converts hepatic angiotensinogen to angiotensin I, which is transformed by angiotensin-converting enzyme into angiotensin II.
+Angiotensin II causes the secretion of aldosterone and, to a lesser extent, the secretion of cortisol and deoxycorticosterone, which also have pressor activity.
+Sodium and water retention caused by increased aldosterone secretion increase circulating blood volume and decrease renin secretion.

-The syndrome of primary hyperaldosteronism was described by J. Conn (1955) in connection with the aldosterone-producing adenoma of the adrenal cortex (aldosterome), the removal of which led to complete recovery of the patient.
-At the present time, the collective concept of primary hyperaldosteronism combines a number of closely related clinical and biochemical features, but pathogenesis-different diseases based on excessive and independent (or partially dependent) renin-angiotensin production of aldosterone by the adrenal cortex.
+The syndrome of primary hyperaldosteronism was described by J. Conn (1955) in connection with an aldosterone-producing adenoma of the adrenal cortex (aldosteroma), the removal of which led to a complete recovery of the patient.
+At present, the collective concept of primary hyperaldosteronism unites a number of diseases that are similar in clinical and biochemical signs, but different in pathogenesis, which are based on excessive and independent (or partially dependent) on the renin-angiotensin system production of aldosterone by the adrenal cortex.

 What causes primary aldosteronism?

-Primary aldosteronism can be caused by an adenoma, usually one-sided, cells of the glomerular layer of the adrenal cortex, or less commonly by carcinoma or adrenal hyperplasia.
-With hyperplasia of the adrenal gland, which is more common in older men, both adrenal glands are hyperactive, there is no adenoma.
-The clinical picture can also be observed with congenital adrenal hyperplasia due to a deficiency of 11-hydroxylase and with dominantly inherited dexamethasone-suppressed hyperaldosteronism.
+Primary aldosteronism may be caused by an adenoma, usually unilateral, of the cells of the glomerular layer of the adrenal cortex or, less commonly, by adrenal carcinoma or hyperplasia.
+In adrenal hyperplasia, which is more common in older men, both adrenals are hyperactive and there is no adenoma.
+The clinical picture may also be seen in congenital adrenal hyperplasia due to 11-hydroxylase deficiency and in dominantly inherited dexamethasone-suppressible hyperaldosteronism.

-There may be hypernatremia, hypervolemia and hypokalemic alkalosis causing episodic weakness, paresthesia, transient paralysis and tetany.
-Often there is diastolic hypertension, hypokalemic nephropathy with polyuria and polydipsia.
-In many cases, the only manifestation is hypertension, from mild to moderate.
-Edema is not characteristic.
+Hypernatremia, hypervolemia, and hypokalemic alkalosis may occur, causing episodic weakness, paresthesias, transient paralysis, and tetany.
+Diastolic hypertension and hypokalemic nephropathy with polyuria and polydipsia are common.
+In many cases, mild to moderate hypertension is the only manifestation.
+Edema is uncommon.

 Clinical case of primary hyperaldosteronism

-Patient M., female, 43 years old, entered the endocrinology department of the RCB of Kazan on January 31, 1212 with complaints of headaches, dizziness when lifting blood pressure, maximal up to 200/100 mm Hg.
-Art. (with a comfortable blood pressure of 150/90 mm Hg), generalized muscle weakness, leg cramps, general weakness, rapid fatigue.
+Patient M., a 43-year-old woman, was admitted to the endocrinology department of the Kazan Republican Clinical Hospital on January 31, 2012 with complaints of headaches, dizziness with an increase in blood pressure, up to a maximum of 200/100 mm Hg (with a comfortable blood pressure of 150/90 mm Hg), generalized muscle weakness, leg cramps, general weakness, and rapid fatigue.

-Anamnesis of the disease.
+History of the disease.
 The disease developed gradually.
-Within five years, the patient notes an increase in blood pressure, which was observed by the therapist at the place of residence, received antihypertensive therapy (enalapril).
-About 3 years ago, began to worry about periodic pain in the legs, convulsions, muscle weakness, arising without visible provoking factors, passing independently for 2-3 weeks.
-Since 2009, 6 times received inpatient treatment in neurological departments of various health facilities with the diagnosis: Chronic demyelinating polyneuropathy, subacute developing generalized muscle weakness.
-One episode was with the weakness of the neck muscles and the dangling of the head.
+For five years, the patient has noted increased blood pressure, for which she was observed by a therapist at her place of residence, received antihypertensive therapy (enalapril).
+About 3 years ago, she began to experience periodic pain in the legs, cramps, muscle weakness, occurring without visible provoking factors, passing on their own within 2-3 weeks.
+Since 2009, she has received inpatient treatment 6 times in the neurological departments of various healthcare institutions with the diagnosis: Chronic demyelinating polyneuropathy, subacute developing generalized muscle weakness.
+One of the episodes was with weakness of the neck muscles and drooping of the head.

-Against the background of infusion of prednisolone and a polarizing mixture, the improvement occurred within a few days.
-According to the blood test, potassium is 2.15 mmol / l.
+With the infusion of prednisolone and polarizing mixture, improvement occurred within a few days.
+According to blood tests, potassium is 2.15 mmol/l.

-US of adrenal glands: in the projection of the left adrenal isoechoic round formation is visualized 23x19 mm.
-In the projection of the right adrenal gland pathological formations is not reliably visualized.
+Ultrasound of the adrenal glands: in the projection of the left adrenal gland, an isoechoic round formation of 23x19 mm is visualized.
+In the projection of the right adrenal gland, pathological formations are not reliably visualized.

-Based on anamnesis, clinical picture, laboratory and instrumental research methods, a clinical diagnosis was established: Primary hyperaldosteronism (left adrenal aldosteroma), first identified as hypokalemic syndrome, neurologic symptoms, sinus tachycardia.
-Hypokalemic periodic cramps with generalized muscle weakness.
-Hypertensive disease 3 degrees, 1 stage.
+Based on the anamnesis, clinical picture, laboratory and instrumental research data, the clinical diagnosis was established: Primary hyperaldosteronism (aldosteronoma of the left adrenal gland), first detected as hypokalemic syndrome, neurological symptoms, sinus tachycardia.
+Hypokalemic periodic convulsions with generalized muscle weakness.
+Hypertension grade 3, stage 1.
 CHF 0.
 Sinus tachycardia.
 Urinary tract infection in the resolution stage.

-The syndrome of hyperaldosteronism occurs with clinical manifestations, caused by three main symptom-complexes: arterial hypertension, which can have both a crisis current (up to 50%) and persistent; violation of neuromuscular conduction and excitability, which is associated with hypokalemia (in 35-75% of cases); impaired renal tubule function (50-70% of cases).
+Hyperaldosteronism syndrome occurs with clinical manifestations caused by three main symptom complexes: arterial hypertension, which can have both a crisis course (up to 50%) and persistent; impaired neuromuscular conduction and excitability, which is associated with hypokalemia (in 35-75% of cases); impaired renal tubular function (50-70% of cases).

-The patient was recommended surgical treatment to remove the hormone-producing tumor of the adrenal gland - laparoscopic adrenalectomy on the left.
-The operation was performed - laparoscopic adrenalectomy on the left in the conditions of the abdominal surgery department of the RCB.
+The patient was recommended surgical treatment to remove the hormone-producing tumor of the adrenal gland - laparoscopic left adrenalectomy.
+The operation was performed - laparoscopic left adrenalectomy in the abdominal surgery department of the Republican Clinical Hospital.
 The postoperative period was uneventful.
-On the 4th day after the operation (11.02.12), the blood potassium level was 4.5 mmol / l.
-Blood pressure 130/80 mm Hg.
-Art.
+On the 4th day after the operation (11.02.12), the blood potassium level was 4.5 mmol/l.
+BP 130/80 mm Hg.

 Secondary aldosteronism

-Secondary aldosteronism is an increased production of adrenal aldosterone in response to non-hypophyseal, extraadrenal stimuli, including renal artery stenosis and hypovolemia.
+Secondary aldosteronism is increased adrenal production of aldosterone in response to nonpituitary, extraadrenal stimuli, including renal artery stenosis and hypovolemia.
 Symptoms are similar to those of primary aldosteronism.
-Treatment includes correction of the cause.
+Treatment involves correction of the underlying cause.

-Secondary aldosteronism is caused by a decrease in renal blood flow, which stimulates the renin-angiotensin mechanism with the resulting hypersecretion of aldosterone.
-The causes of decreased renal blood flow include obstructive diseases of the renal artery (for example, atheroma, stenosis), renal vasoconstriction (with malignant hypertension), diseases accompanied by edema (eg, heart failure, cirrhosis with ascites, nephrotic syndrome).
-Secretion can be normal with heart failure, but hepatic blood flow and aldosterone metabolism are reduced, so the levels of circulating hormone are high.
+Secondary aldosteronism is caused by decreased renal blood flow, which stimulates the renin-angiotensin mechanism with resultant hypersecretion of aldosterone.
+Causes of decreased renal blood flow include obstructive diseases of the renal artery (eg, atheroma, stenosis), renal vasoconstriction (in malignant hypertension), and diseases associated with edema (eg, heart failure, cirrhosis with ascites, nephrotic syndrome).
+Secretion may be normal in heart failure, but hepatic blood flow and aldosterone metabolism are decreased, so circulating hormone levels are high.

 Diagnosis of primary aldosteronism

-Low levels of ARP and aldosterone indicate a non-aldosterone excess of mineralocorticoids (for example, due to licorice, Cushing's syndrome, Liddle syndrome).
-High levels of ARP and aldosterone indicate secondary hyperaldosteronism.
-In children, the syndrome of Barter is different from the primary hyperaldosteronism in the absence of hypertension and increased renin.
+Low levels of PRA and aldosterone indicate nonaldosterone mineralocorticoid excess (eg, due to licorice ingestion, Cushing's syndrome, Liddle's syndrome).
+High levels of PRA and aldosterone indicate secondary hyperaldosteronism.
+In children, Bartter syndrome is distinguished from primary hyperaldosteronism by the absence of hypertension and elevated renin.

-Patients with results of studies suggesting primary hyperaldosteronism should undergo CT or MRI to find out what is the cause: a tumor or hyperplasia.
-The levels of aldosterone measured in the morning when the patient woke up, and after 2-4 hours, standing, can also help in differentiation: with adenoma levels decrease, and with hyperplasia - increase.
-In controversial cases, bilateral adrenal vein catheterization is performed to measure cortisol and aldosterone levels.
-With one-sided excess - a tumor, with bilateral - hyperplasia.
+Patients with imaging findings suggestive of primary hyperaldosteronism should undergo CT or MRI to determine whether the cause is a tumor or hyperplasia.
+Aldosterone levels measured in the morning when the patient wakes up and 2-4 hours later while standing can also help in differentiation: levels are low in adenoma and high in hyperplasia.
+In questionable cases, bilateral adrenal vein catheterization is performed to measure cortisol and aldosterone levels.
+Unilateral excess suggests tumor, bilateral excess suggests hyperplasia.

 What do need to examine?